zaida adriana goveo balmaseda

 Since childhood, I’ve been interested in the alchemical quality of handcrafts, the versatility of fibers and textiles, the spaces they hold, and the stories they tell us.
 Through these, I study, represent, and honor the symbiotic relationship we can have with ourselves, our materials, what we create, what we eat, and our environment.

 I am an alum from the Central School of Visual Arts, and hold a BFA in Knitwear from FIT (New York & Italy).
-I have been a resident artist at the Textile Arts Center, Beta Local’s La Práctica, arteFITS Foundation, and most recently, The Studios at MASSMoCA.
-From 2018-2019 I was a fellow at succurro (where we explored creativity and healing).
+I have been a resident artist at the Textile Arts Center, Beta Local’s La Práctica, arteFITS Foundation, the The Studios at MASSMoCA.
 I was also a recipient of the Lexus Grant for Artists thanks to which I exhibited my piece ‘SOL’ at the Museo de Arte de Puerto Rico in 2018.
+This year, I was invited to a short residency at El Depósito, which culminated in my first Solo Show •sosteniendo la espiral•, on view until July 17, 2021.
+Currently, I am a returning fellow at succurro.